 PolicyEnding Impunity and Mainstreaming Human Rights Accountability

-On the legislative side, we support the expansion of the current human rights statutory framework to include abuses such as extrajudicial killing and crimes against humanity, genocide and the use of child soldiers.
+CJA believes that criminal law is an important tool in the face of mass atrocities—and vital to atrocity prevention policies.
+We support making crimes against humanity a federal offense and expanding jurisdiction over war crimes to ensure that the world’s worst war criminals could be prosecuted if found on U.S. soil.
+CJA has campaigned for the passage of critical pieces of legislation, including the Child Soldiers Accountability Act and the Genocide Accountability Act.
 We also strongly push for the inclusion into all human rights laws of the command responsibility doctrine: a theory of liability which covers military officers or civilian superiors who knew or should have known about abuses taking place under their command and failed to take steps to stop the abuses or punish the offenders.

 Our Policy Work